ShubhamAgrawal-13/git_practice/readme.md

 ## to push these changes to the local repo
 git push origin master
--- "if do not want to add changes to master branch then add changes to any other branch instead of master"
+-- "if do not want to add changes to master branch then add changes to any other branch instead of master" -->>> if there is an issue while doing commit of username then do git config credential.username your_username